MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-export-to-pbix.md

 ### Limitations downloading a .pbix from a report

-* You can download a file in either Reading view or [Editing view](./service-interact-with-a-report-in-editing-view.md), but you must have edit access to the report.
+* You can download a file in either Reading view or [Editing view](./service-interact-with-a-report-in-editing-view.md), but you must at minimum have Write access to the report or be a Contributor to the workspace.
 * Reports created in Power BI Desktop must have been *published* or *uploaded* to the Power BI service before they can be downloaded.
 * Reports created in the Power BI service must be saved before they can be downloaded.
 * The report you're downloading must be published or updated after November 23, 2016.
 Reports published earlier aren't downloadable.